Business Visitor Visa UK From Ireland

 Request a call back from our immigration experts

-Do Irish citizens need to apply for a UK Business visa?
+Do Irish citizens need to apply for a UK Business visitor visa?

-If you hold Irish citizenship and don’t live on an Irish visa of any type, you can benefit like other Irish and UK citizens from the UK’s government’s freedom of movement, called “The Common Travel Area.”
+If you hold Irish citizenship, you can benefit like other Irish and UK citizens from the UK’s government’s freedom of movement, called “The Common Travel Area.”

-The Common Travel Area, or CTA, permits Irish citizens the ability to freely work, live, study, visit, and become residents in the United Kingdom, Isle of Man, and The Channel Islands without a visa and the privilege of multiple entries into the UK.
+The Common Travel Area, or CTA, permits Irish citizens the ability to freely work, live, study, visit, and become residents in the United Kingdom, Isle of Man, and The Channel Islands without a visa.

 Irish citizens do not need to worry about a visa application from the UK government or worry about the immigration processes nor follow the same immigration rules that foreign nationals, including those from the European Union, require.